Supernova128/OutofthisWorld/README.md

 *Out of this World* is a space apps that tells info about space using NASA's APIs.

+Steps to take

+[X] Set up issuses to complete

 Functionality planned

 [] Get the astonomy picture of the day